kindlyops/hugo-enlist-io/site/content/_index.md

       text: "When you bring your team members on board, you can decide who gets to see exactly what."
     - heading: "Export your data"
       text: "Export all your candidate data, including their resumes, anytime you want with a single click."
-    - heading: "Get more information with questionnaires"
+    - heading: "Get more information"
       text: "As candidates move through your pipeline, at times you may want some extra information from them.
 Questionnaires make that a breeze."
-    - heading: "Understand your hiring processes"
+    - heading: "Understand your hiring"
       text: "Find which sources are working the best for you, which parts of your job pipeline are slowing you down with actionable hiring reports."
 trial:
   heading: It's easy to get started.